Our Team

 Dr. Mary S. Laver

-Dr. Mary S. Laver (she/her) is a co-founder and a coordinator for New Encounters: Catholics Confronting Racism.
+Dr. Mary S. Laver (she/her) is Director and Co-Founder of New Encounters: Catholics Confronting Racism.
 Since earning her PhD in Religion at Temple University and a certificate in Catholic thought at Washington Theological Union, she has worked in various fields to bridge the gap between the ideals of faith and the lived reality of it in our communities, especially here in Philadelphia.
 She comes to the work of New Encounters with a background in experiential higher education, campus ministry, undergraduate and graduate-level teaching, and faith-based community organizing anchored in Catholic Social Teaching.
-She serves on the parish council at St. Vincent de Paul Catholic Church in Germantown, Philadelphia.
-For down-time, Mary loves having coffee with friends, listening to the blues, and playing with her two young grand-daughters.
+She is an active member of St Vincent de Paul Parish in the Germantown section of Philadelphia.

 Marcelle McGuirk